WHY VISIT SYRIA

 - Tabbouleh: Bulgur (or couscous) with parsley, mint, onion, seasoned with olive oil and lemon juice

-- Malukhiyya: Vegetable dish made with jute leaves chopped a cooked in meat stock with garlic and coriander
+- Malukhiyya: A vegetable dish made with jute leaves chopped a cooked in meat stock with garlic and coriander

 - Manoushi bread: A popular snack, like a pizza only softer and chewier

-- Baklava: A favourite dessert made from flaky pastry filled with honey and nuts
+- Baklava: A favorite dessert made from flaky pastry filled with honey and nuts

 - Cigar nut pastries: Chopped almonds, pistachios and walnuts rolled with brown sugar and filo pastry